-A Field-Programmable Gate Array is a PLD modelled on the gate array idea.
-It contains a large number (thousands to hundreds of thousands) of simple logic elements (LEs).
-Each logic element in a modern FPGA consists of a look-up table (e.g. 4x1 or 4x2) driving an associated one- or two-bit flip-flop.
-Note that modern FPGAs have no gates - the logic for each LE is implemented using small memories called lookup tables (LUTs).
+This idea developed into a Field-Programmable Gate Array.
+An FPGA is a PLD that contains a large number (thousands to hundreds of thousands) of simple logic elements similar to those in an Intel CPLD.
+Note that modern FPGAs have no gates - the logic for each LE is implemented using small memories called look-up tables (LUTs).